andrewbenington/OpenHome/README.md

 <img width="200" alt="Screenshot 2024-01-14 at 1 24 39 PM" src="https://github.com/andrewbenington/OpenHome/assets/42848290/d9de03a5-41ae-41e5-baba-876e7bac461e">
 <img width="200" alt="Screenshot 2024-01-14 at 1 25 22 PM" src="https://github.com/andrewbenington/OpenHome/assets/42848290/992ddb5f-2c6d-45e9-9b99-83c3f644e7a8">

 ## Downloading and Installing

 On Linux, download OpenHome-x.x.x.AppImage from the [latest release](https://github.com/andrewbenington/OpenHome/releases).
 This should work out of the box for most Linux distributions.

-On Windows and MacOS, you can also download an installer from that location, but the app will not be signed.
+On Windows and macOS, you can also download an installer from that location, but the app will not be signed.
 Your operating system will give you warnings about running or even downloading the app.
 If you (understandably) have concerns about that, jump to the [Building App Locally](#building-app-locally) section.

-On MacOS visit the [latest release](https://github.com/andrewbenington/OpenHome/releases), and download and open OpenHome-x.x.x-macos-x64.dmg (for Intel Macs) or OpenHome-x.x.x-macos-arm64.dmg (for Apple Silicon Macs).
+On macOS visit the [latest release](https://github.com/andrewbenington/OpenHome/releases), and download and open OpenHome-x.x.x-macos-x64.dmg (for Intel Macs) or OpenHome-x.x.x-macos-arm64.dmg (for Apple Silicon Macs).
 If you don't know whether you have an Intel Mac or an Apple Silicon Mac, go to  > About This Mac and check whether your Chip is Apple or Intel.

 Follow the instructions to move the application to your Applications folder if you'd like.
 If you run the app by double clicking, it will give you a security error.
 To bypass this, ctrl + click the app, select "Open", and the click "Open" again.